 Venetian is the largest poker room in Las Vegas.
 It offers 59 tables.
 That number goes up during its Deep Stack Extravaganza tournament series.

 There are several popular poker rooms in Las Vegas located off the Strip.
-The Orleans is the largest.
-It is the home of Omaha High/Low and Fixed Limit Hold’em in Las Vegas.
+The Orleans is the largest and is the home of Omaha High/Low and Fixed Limit Hold ’em in Las Vegas.
 The Orleans draws an equal number of locals and tourists.

 Visiting Las Vegas

 There are numerous activities in the area if you need a break from poker.
 Rio has a zip line running between two hotel towers.
 The Palms offers a movie theater.
 Gold Coast has a bowling alley.
-All are within walking distance.
+All of those options are within walking distance.

 Those with a car may want to explore Las Vegas and the surrounding area.
 Red Rock is a national park just west of the valley.
 Valley of Fire is about an hour north, Hoover Dam about an hour east.
 All are great outdoor activities.